nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

 * `filterT cs2103t` will return a tasks with label `cs2103t`.

+### Marking task as completed: `markT`

+Marks a task in the task list as completed.

+Format: `markT INDEX`

+* Index of a task is its index number on the task list.

+* INDEX must be a positive integer more than 0.

+Examples:

+* `listT` followed by `markT 1` marks the first task in the displayed task list as done.

+* `findT d/book` followed by `markT 1` marks the first result of the `findT` command as done.

+### Marking task as incomplete: `unmarkT`

+Marks a task in the task list as incomplete.

+Format: `unmarkT INDEX`

+* Index of a task is its index number on the task list.

+* INDEX must be a positive integer more than 0.

+Examples:

+* `listT` followed by `unmarkT 1` marks the first task in the displayed task list as undone.

+* `findT d/book` followed by `unmarkT 1` marks the first result of the `findT` command as undone.

+### Archiving a task: `archiveT`

+Archives a task in the task list, removing it from main task list.

+* Archived task list will be displayed after executing this command.

+Format: `archiveT INDEX`

+### Unarchiving a task: `unarchiveT`

+Unarchives a task in the task list, adding it to the main task list.

+* Main (unarchived) task list will be displayed after executing this command.

+Format: `unarchiveT INDEX`

 ### List tasks with deadlines up to and including the specified date: `remindT`